ionic-team/ionic-docs/src/pages/vue/lifecycle.md

 | `ionViewWillLeave` | Fired when the component routing from is about to animate.         |
 | `ionViewDidLeave`  | Fired when the component routing to has finished animating.        |

-The lifecycle hooks are defined the same way Vue lifecycle hooks are - as functions at the root of your Vue component:
+The lifecycles are defined the same way Vue lifecycle methods are - as functions at the root of your Vue component:

 ```typescript
 import { IonPage } from '@ionic/vue';